-The maximum length of Cat5e/Cat6 cables is 100m/328ft.
+The maximum length of Cat5e/Cat6 cables is 90 m/295 ft.
 This is the absolute maximum and needs to include any patch points and cables that may be in the path.
 Hydra2 cable runs can NOT be extended using Ethernet switches, hubs or repeaters.
-If a run between Hydra2 hardware exceeds the maximum recommended distance for copper cabling, fiber and optical SFPs should be used instead.
+If a run between Hydra2 hardware exceeds the maximum recommended distance for copper cabling, fibre and optical SFPs should be used instead.